bzminer/bzminer/README.md

             "tbs_watchdog": 1000, // If time since last share is over this percentage of estimated tbs, tbs watchdog triggers

-            "algo_opt": 0 // If algorithm supports it (woodcoin), can set algo_opt to values that change how algorithm runs },
+            "algo_opt": 0, // If algorithm supports it (woodcoin), can set algo_opt to values that change how algorithm runs

+            "zil_only": false, // If the algo is Eth + zil, will only allocate dag for zil, and ignore eth mining. for dual mining zil + another algo

+            "max_dual_autotune_drop": 0.92 // max alowable drop for dual autotune (eg. 0.92 ~ 92% lowest eth hashrate)
+        },
         {
             "algorithm": "kawpow", // pool algorithm